Truncus arteriosus

 • Dizziness.

-• Feeling of rapid, fluttering heartbeats.
+• Feeling very fast, fluttering heartbeats.

 • Feeling very tired.